 An introduction to the principles of marketing, particularly those applicable to micro-marketing.
 Main topics include the role of the marketing mix in business decision making, the development of the marketing strategy, international marketing, and implementing and control of market activities.
-Prerequisites: "C" or better in the following courses: ACCT 201, BA 101, BA 225, and ECON 202.
-For business majors additional prerequisites include completion of 45 semester hours, overall and institution GPAs of 2.50 or better, successful completion of required competency assessments and completion of ENGL 275 with a "C" or better.
+Prerequisites: "C" or better in the following courses: ACCT 201, BA 101, MATH 211 or BA 225 and ECON 101 or ECON 202.
+For business majors additional prerequisites include completion of 45 semester hours, overall and institution GPAs of 2.50 or better, successful completion of required proficiency tests and completion of ENGL 275 with a "C" or better.
 Three semester hours.